Skip to main content

 Pricing

 Midjourney costs $10/month for 200 generations (Basic), $30/month for 15 hours of fast GPU time (Standard), or $60/month for 30 hours (Pro).
-In Indian rupees, that is roughly Rs 850, Rs 2,500, and Rs 5,000 respectively.
-There is no free tier anymore.
+In Indian rupees, that's roughly Rs 850, Rs 2,500, and Rs 5,000 respectively.
+No free tier anymore, which is a bummer.
+But the Basic plan is honestly enough for most casual users.

 Workflow